 The NCCC builds knowledge and capacity in cultural competence through engagement and partnerships with universities, communities, industry groups and government

-Cultural Competence and the Higher Education Sector: Dilemmas, Policies and Practice will bring together specialists and individuals interested in cultural competence, diversity and inclusion and Indigenous Knowledges to discuss ideas relating to the future of higher education and the role of Universities in preparing students, faculties and staff for the challenges of building a more culturally competent world.
+Cultural Competence and the Higher Education Sector: Dilemmas, Policies and Practice brought together specialists and individuals interested in cultural competence, diversity and inclusion and Indigenous Knowledges to discuss ideas relating to the future of higher education and the role of Universities in preparing students, faculties and staff for the challenges of building a more culturally competent world.